IntersectMBO/plutus/README.md

 Meta theory is theory about the theory.
 It seeks to answer the questions of whether the language and its semantics are correct rather than whether a particular program is correct.
+To mechanize it is to get a proof assistant tool to check your proofs for you.
+This gives much a much higher degree of assurance.

 This repository contains a formalisation of Plutus Core in Agda.
 Agda is both a dependently typed functional programming language and a